Audio equipment isn’t just a purchase — it’s an INVESTMENT.

 - Cubase 9.5 VST 1 and 2

-The Apogee One is a Mac IOS only product.
+The Apogee One is a Mac IOS-only product.
 But given that many producers use Macs for their work, this may not be that much of a problem.
-Anyone using a Windows PC, the fact that the One only works on Mac is a frustrating aspect of this product.

-As for sample rate, the Apogee Duet far outperforms the Apogee One.
-While the Apogee One has a sample rate of 48kHz, the Apogee Duet more than doubles this.
+While the Apogee One has sample rates of 48kHz, the Apogee Duet more than DOUBLES this.
 It comes in with an impressive 192 kHz, allowing for an impressive depth of sound.

 When it comes to phantom power, there’s no difference between these two products.
 They both offer 48V phantom power.